HZCTony/U-net-with-multiple-classification/README.md

 # U-net with multiple classification using Keras

 This is a modified project from the 2-class [zhixuhao/unet](https://github.com/zhixuhao/unet.git) here.
+The main purpose of this project is establishing a correct process of colorful classification.
+Ha ha :)

 The orinigal thesis is [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).